lheinbokel/lheinbokel/README.md

 - 📫 How to reach me: Chat with me on [LinkedIn](https://www.linkedin.com/in/lheinbokel/)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i love techno 🎶

+# Talk to me about

+> I'm always happy to talk about the following topics - hmu!

+- 🙇‍♂️ The latest learning algorithms
+- 🎶 Electronic dance music
+- 🌆 Computer Vision